wemake-services/wemake-python-styleguide/README.md

 You will also need to create a `setup.cfg` file with [the following contents](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/options/config.html#third-party-plugins).

-This file is required to configure our linter and 3rd party plugins.
+This file is required to configure our linter and 3rd party plugins it uses.
+However, this is a temporary solution.
+We are working at providing the configuration for you in the future.

 ## What we are about